There’s nothing like being in the great outdoors, whether you’re exercising around your hometown or exploring a new place.

 Either way, try not to wear prints head to toe as this comes across as too overpowering.

 If you plan to hike all day, you’re naturally going to need to wear shoes that don’t rub your feet to bits.
-(I’ve been there, done that and got the T-shirt.
+(We’ve been there, done that and got the T-shirt.
 Sigh.)

 Sometimes a comfy pair of trainers that are well worn-in can suffice – with synthetic socks, of course.
-(By synthetic socks, I’m talking about breathable fabrics like nylon, polyester or spandex fabrics.)
+(By synthetic socks, we’re talking about breathable fabrics like nylon, polyester or spandex fabrics.)

 However, most of the time, the safest option is to wear walking sandals (in summer) or hiking boots with synthetic socks (in winter).